Prefer to read offline?

 The four-hour flight out begins beautifully, treating them to a spectacular breaking of dawn above the wide blue plain of the Pacific.
 It is as uneventful as a transport flight to Australia.
 The crew check their stations, clear their guns, Sarnoski whistles his Polish tunes, cat naps are had.
 The flight is in fact too smooth: Even with the delay, they arrive over Bougainville a half-hour early.
 The sun is too low for mapping: Not enough illumination of the topography below.

 The crew has a choice to make, Jay tells them: kill time over the water—or do the recon of Buka airstrip.
 It’s not much of a choice.
 They know what they should do.
 What kind of men would they be to pass off to another crew on another day what they can do right then?
 The answer comes unanimously over the interphone: “Let’s do the goddamn recce.”
-What’s the big deal, besides?
-They were just there two weeks before.
+After all, they were just there two weeks before.
 It’ll be the same six green Jap Army fighters they’ve run into on other visits.
-Zeamer puts 666 into a wide circle north to head over Buka from the northeast.
+Zeamer steers 666 north into a wide circle to come back over Buka from the northeast.

-All told, the crew count seventeen or eighteen aircraft either taxiing taxiing to take off, and they aren’t Army green.
-These are Navy gray, and climbing faster.
+All told, the crew count fifty aircraft on either side of the runway at Buka, and now seventeen or eighteen either taxiing or taking off—and they aren’t Army green.
+These are the gray of Air Squadron 251, a Japanese Navy contingent flying the Model 22 version of the A6M3 Zero, and they're climbing faster than the Zeros the crew is used to running into.
 They know they have about twenty minutes before the Zeros catch them—and their run is twenty-two minutes long.
-The Jap fighters strain to catch the lone Fortress, flying straight and level at 25,000 feet, unable to break away without forfeiting its mission.
+The Jap fighters strain to catch the lone Fortress, still flying straight and level at 25,000 feet, unable to break away without forfeiting its mission.

 As the mission begins its twenty-second and last minute, the trap is set.
 Two initial passes have been ineffectual, but now five Zeros are converging on them from below, three from 10:00, 12:00, and 2:00 in the front, two in the back at 4:00 and 8:00.
 Zeamer has never seen Zeros as coordinated as this, confirming his belief that these are crack Jap naval fighters.
 Jay knows he’s made a mistake to do the recon he said he wouldn’t do, but it’s too late now.
 He knows he could break off without censure in the face of such resistance.
 But he also knows it’s taken two months already to get to this point.
 Today, right now, is their shot.
 And he knows it’s this bay, silver-blue in the morning sun twenty-five thousand feet below them, that command needs the most.
 That’s where the Marines will land.
 They need those maps.
 He won’t break off.